dburr/SIFTools/README.md

 # SIF Tools
-A set of Pythons script to help players of [Love Live School Idol Festival](http://www.school-fes.klabgames.net)
+A set of Pythons scripts to help players of [Love Live School Idol Festival](http://www.school-fes.klabgames.net)
 By Donald Burr <dburr@DonaldBurr.com>

 ## What is this?